-Looking to boost your knowledge of the world?
-Make a start by taking a look at these 22 interesting facts about Senegal!
+Looking to boost your knowledge of the world and improve your chances at the next pub quiz?
+Make a start by taking a look at these fun facts about Senegal!

 It is bordered by Mauritania to the north, Mali to the east, Guinea to the southeast, Guinea Bissau to the southwest and The Gambia to the west.
 It also has a coastline along the North Atlantic Ocean to the west.